hardikjp7/DevMesh/README.md

   <img src="docs/mobile.png" width="320">
 </p>

-The developer reviews findings, approves valid issues, or marks false positives.
+The developer reviews findings, approves valid issues, or marks false positives and then click on generate report to generate PDF report.

 ---